discopop-project/OpenMP-Microbench/README.md

     configTaskTree.ini      for TaskTree
     config.ini              for everything else
     ```
-3. Run the benchmark, the config file is automatically detected, if it's in the same directory
+3. Run the benchmark.
+The config file is automatically detected if it's in the same directory
-4. Look at the output with ExtraP or in the stdout
+4. Look at the output with Extra-P or in the stdout

 ## How to set a different compiler
-This make file is automatically created by cmake with the CMakeList.txt, which uses the systems standard compiler.
+This make file is automatically created by cmake with the CMakeList.txt, which uses the system's standard compiler.
 If you want to set a different compiler, you can define it and build the project the following way:

 ```bash